dansmyers/InterviewQuestionGuide/Dynamic_Programming/Box_Stacking_Pseudocode_Tutorial.md

 			 	if maxStackHeight[i] < maxStackHeight[j] + allBoxes[i].h:
 				 	maxStackHeight[i] = maxStackhieght[j] + allBoxes[i].h;

-	// set max to a negative value for comparisons maxStackOfBoxes = -1;
+	// set maxStackOfBoxes to a negative value for comparisons maxStackOfBoxes = -1;

 	// search the maxStackHeight array for the maximum value